FRAUD RESOURCE CENTER

 Supplements can have genuine health benefits — helping us meet changing nutritional needs as we age, for example.
 Unfortunately, the supplement trade also attracts plenty of scammers who spread disinformation in order to hype questionable products and entice the unwary with deceptive marketing schemes.

 Makers and sellers of bogus supplements use direct mail and websites (often designed to mimic real news and magazine sites) to tout their products’ efficacy against all kinds of ills.
 Claims to improve memory, ease arthritis, even stave off the ravages of Alzheimer’s disease may be accompanied by enthusiastic testimonials from satisfied users, impressive results from clinical studies and ringing endorsements from celebrities or medical specialists — all of them fabricated.

 These scams can hurt more than your bank account.
 Supplements, even those described as “natural,” may pose health risks.
 Some interact harmfully with particular medications or alter their effectiveness.
-Worse yet, in recent years regulators have discovered that hundreds of supplements are tainted with prescription drugs and other potentially dangerous chemicals.
+Worse yet, in recent years regulators have discovered hundreds of supplements tainted with prescription drugs, anabolic steroids and other potentially dangerous substances.

 - Promises that a product will treat or prevent diseases, especially if the claim is that it can cure a whole range of ailments at once.